super-sebajin/CovidDataSetsApi/README.md

 }
 ```
 then make sure that the proper services are configured in the `Program.cs` for use with the database engine that will be used.
-- Run `dotnet ef migrations add InitialCreate` and the Entity Framework will go ahead and create the tables based on the entities in the project's `DataAccessLayer` folder.
+- Run `dotnet ef migrations add InitialCreate` and `dotnet ef database update` and EntityFramework will go ahead and create the tables based on the entities in the project's `DataAccessLayer` folder.
+- Run `dotnet build` and then `dotnet run` to run the project.